Genymobile/genymotion-gradle-plugin/README.md

 The `plugin` folder contains the Gradle plugin.

 The `samples` folder contains the example project using the Gradle plugin.
-There is one sample called 'helloworld' that showcases how to use the gradle plugin in the context of an Android app.
+There is one sample called 'helloworld' that showcases how to use the Gradle plugin in the context of an Android app.

 ##Compiling the plugin